grip-unina/B-Free/docs/index.md

 <center> <img src="./viral.svg" alt="viral images" width="70%" /> </center>

-The figure shows the performance in terms of balanced accuracy evaluated evaluated over a 100-day period from the time of initial online post (Log scale). \
+The figure shows the performance in terms of balanced accuracy evaluated over a 100-day period from the time of initial online post (Log scale). \
 The performance drops after only one day, after which most competitors are stuck below 70%.
 Only B-Free is able to ensure an average accuracy around 92% even after many days from the first on-line post.